Debra Jo Rupp: 2000s

 Rupp has often returned to Massachusetts and New York to appear in regional and off-Broadway stage productions.
 In 2004, she played Dotty Otley in Michael Frayn's Noises Off at the Cape Playhouse in Dennis, Massachusetts.
 In 2006, she appeared on stage in Pittsfield, Massachusetts, as a kooky mother in French playwright Jean Anouilh's comedy Ring Round the Moon at Barrington Stage Company.

 New York theater-goers saw Rupp return to the off-Broadway stage in June 2007 as Valerie in the Second Stage Theatre production of Marisa Wegrzyn's The Butcher of Baraboo, directed by Judith Ivey.
 Two months later, she performed in the Berkshire Theatre Festival in Stockbridge, Massachusetts, as Ida Bolton in a revival of Paul Osborn's 1939 play, Morning's at Seven.

 After That '70s Show ended in 2006, Rupp appeared in a dramatic television role as the wife of a murdered pharmaceutical CEO on the crime drama Law & Order: Special Victims Unit.
 In the episode, entitled "Infiltrated", Rupp's character desperately attempts to hide her slain husband's past sexual abuses.
-In early 2007, the feature film Kickin It Old Skool was released, in which Rupp was cast as Jamie Kennedy's mother.
+In early 2007, the feature film Kickin' It Old Skool was released, in which Rupp was cast as Jamie Kennedy's mother.
 In 2008, she appeared as a restaurant owner who helps two homeless men in the comedy-drama-musical, Jackson, written and directed by J. F. Lawton.
 In the same year, she returned to daytime television in a guest role on As the World Turns.

 Massachusetts theater-goers saw Rupp onstage in 2008 playing Olympia in Georges Feydeau's 1907 farce A Flea in Her Ear at the Williamstown Theatre Festival in Williamstown, and as Miss Maudie in To Kill a Mockingbird at the Barrington Stage Company in Pittsfield.
 In 2012, Rupp portrayed Ruth in She Wants Me, an independent romantic comedy.

 2010s-present

 In June and July 2012, Rupp starred as Dr. Ruth Westheimer in Dr. Ruth – All the Way on the St. Germain Stage of the Barrington Stage Company.
 The play showcased a sex therapist's life, from fleeing the Nazis in the Kindertransport and joining the Haganah in Jerusalem as a scout and sniper, to her struggles to succeed as a single mother coming to America.
 Rupp reprised the role Off-Broadway in Becoming Dr. Ruth, for which she was nominated for the 2014 Drama Desk Award for Outstanding Solo Performance.

-In 2021, Rupp joined the limited television series WandaVision as Mrs. Hart, Wanda and Vision's neighbor, and will reprise her role in the spin-off series, Agatha: Coven of Chaos.
+In 2021, Rupp joined the limited television series WandaVision as Mrs. Hart (aka Sharon Davis), Wanda and Vision's neighbor, and reprised her role in the spin-off series, Agatha All Along.

 That '90s Show, a spin-off from That '70s Show, saw Rupp return as Kitty Forman.
 The first series was filmed in 2022 and released in early 2023.